Summer Positions

 I’ve been selected for an interview – what should I expect?

 We have a multi-round interview process that becomes increasingly selective with each round.
 In first-round interviews, you can expect to be asked questions about your leadership style, past leadership experiences, and experience working with kids.
 If you advance to later rounds of the interview process, you can expect questions about risk management and team building.
 We will also ask you to talk us through how you would respond to a few different scenarios that could come up on an Apogee trip.
-As we use these interviews to help determine your ability to think quickly and critically, we do not provide a list of questions in advance.
+We will provide most of the second round interview questions in advance, though there are a few we will not provide ahead of time in order to help determine your ability to think quickly and critically.

 I’m not certified in First Aid, much less Wilderness First Aid… can I still apply?
 How do I get certified if I’m hired?

 You can absolutely still apply!
-If you are offered a position with Apogee, we’ll tell you what certifications we need you to obtain.
-Most Wilderness First Aid (WFA) courses can be completed in two days, and Wilderness First Responder (WFR) courses range from 5-10 days in length.
-We can help point you in the right direction to find courses near you.
+If you are offered a position with Apogee, we will tell you what certifications we need you to obtain.
+We offer an in-house Wilderness First Aid (WFA) training immediately prior to our Leader Training, and if that doesn’t work for you, you can complete a WFA course in two days, or a Wilderness First Responder (WFR) course in 5-10 days, ahead of time – and we can help point you in the right direction to find courses near you.
 Additionally, if we ask you to obtain a certification you don’t already have, we offer full or partial reimbursements (depending on the type of course) for the course tuition.
-Finally, we may offer an in-house WFA training immediately prior to our Leader Training, too.

 Can I apply to lead a specific trip?